-In a statement, Ibrahim Usman Jibril, minister for State for Environment stated that “climate change is real and business, government and the capital market need to work together to slow its effects.”
+In a statement, Ibrahim Usman Jibril, Minister for State for Environment stated that “climate change is real and business, government, and the capital market need to work together to slow its effects.”
 He added that the pilot green bond, is not the last and the expectation of it is “to be the first of many more.”
-The platform has been developed to address the nation’s target of reducing its emissions by 20% unconditionally and 45% conditionally by 2030.
+The platform has been developed to address the nation’s target of reducing its emissions by 20 percent unconditionally and 45 percent conditionally by 2030.

 Climate Bonds Director of Market Development, Justine Leigh-Bell:

 “This debut sovereign issuance is part of Nigeria’s many efforts directed towards its Paris based NDC commitments.
 National leadership combined with international support has achieved the first stage of a long-term green investment pipeline.
 The wider objective is to build capital flows across Nigeria’s vast economy that contribute towards domestic climate and environmental goals.”